jbosstm/narayana/vertx/shared/README.md

 Here we have the two verticles sharing the same transactional object (state).

-If you then uncomment the following line in ClientVerticle.java:

-    // container.deployVerticle("SampleVerticle2.java", 4);

-Rerun the same vertx command.
+To add more concurency change the value of INSTANCE_CNT in ClientVerticle.java from 0 to 4 and rerun the example fat jar.
 Depending upon how each new verticle is executed in relation to the others, you could see:

 Object name: 0:ffffc0a80011:d7e1:536e7ac5:0